 Chaukhtatgyi Paya Entrance Fee: Free

-Kaba Aye Paya Entrance Fee: Free
+Kaba Aye Paya Entrance Fee: 5,000 kyat

 Within the enormous cavern, the main hall measures 67m long and 43m wide, with a capacity of 10,000 people.
-The high ceilings and cool grotto-like temperatures adds to the cold, artificial mood and indeed, it is now used for religious ceremonies, meetings, conferences and Buddhist examinations.
+The high ceilings and cool grotto-like temperatures adds to the cold, artificial mood though it’s an interesting site.
+It’s now used for religious ceremonies, meetings, conferences and Buddhist examinations.

-Haha Pasana Guha Entrance Fee: Free
+Maha Pasana Guha Entrance Fee: Free

 The house is still in its original state with memorabilia of books, furniture, family photos, portraits and clothing on display.
 It was established as a museum in 1962 but under past military policy it was only allowed to be opened once a year, Martyr’s Day on July 19th.
 This ban was lifted in 2012 and it is now open with regular hours.

 No entry permitted.

-Holy Trinity Cathedral Entrance Fee: Free
+St Mary’s Cathedral Entrance Fee: Free

 This is a sprawling covered market where you can find a large selection of souvenirs & handcrafts, as well as local food options inside & outside.
 It’s also a good area to see some of the decaying but fascinating architecture in Yangon, a throwback to it’s days as a 19th century British colonial capital.

 Bogyoke Aung San Market Entrance Fee: Free

 Kyauktawgyi Pagoda houses an incredible image of the Buddha, carved from a single piece of flawless, white marble rock.
-It measures 11m long, 7m wide and 3m thick, built in 2000 & is located at Mindhamma Hill, Insein Township, approximately 16km from downtown Yangon.
+It measures 11m long, 7m wide and 3m thick.
+Built in 2000 & the temple is located at Mindhamma Hill, Insein Township, approximately 16km from downtown Yangon.

 Kyauktawgyi Pagoda Entrance Fee: Free

-Close to Kyauktawgyi, it is home to an Elephant House with 3 rare, white elephants: Rati Marlar, Theingi Marlar and Yazagaha Thiri Pissaya Gaza Yaza.
+Close to Kyauktawgyi, Hsin Hpyu Daw Park is home to an Elephant House with 3 rare, white elephants named Rati Marlar, Theingi Marlar and Yazagaha Thiri Pissaya Gaza Yaza.
 They’re actually more pink than white though.

 Hsin Hpyu Daw Park Entrance Fee: Free